Last Updated on September 16, 2024 by Soumya

 If you have time to do just one thing in Belem, then it has to be a visit to the Jeronimos Monastery.

-One of the important monuments of the Belem UNESCO ensemble, The Monastery of Hieronymites is one of the prettiest monasteries in the whole of Europe.
-I mean, look at all that gorgeous Manueline architecture – too good to miss.
+One of the important monuments of the Belem UNESCO ensemble, the Monastery of Hieronymites is one of the prettiest monasteries in Europe.
+I mean, look at all that gorgeous Manueline architecture—it’s too good to miss.

-This is also where the tomb of Vasco da Gama lies.
+This is also where Vasco da Gama’s tomb lies.
 After all, Jeronimos Monastery is one of the most significant reminders of Portugal’s Age of Discoveries.

 Visit Belem Tower